aliyun/terraform-provider-alicloud/website/docs/r/emrv2_cluster.html.markdown

     }
     EOF

-  description = "this is a role test." force       = true
+  description = "this is a role example." force       = true
 }